LightWolf14/Default_MAIN/README.md

 - 👀 I’m interested in Python programming
 - 🌱 I’m currently learning Object-Oriented Programming with Python
 - 💞️ I’m looking to collaborate on nothing...you can't trust me with a project righ' now!
-- 📫 How to reach me : Umm...you can't right now...
+- 📫 How to reach me : Umm...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am actually only 12 years old!!